-In this quick guide though, I want to outline the Fitness trackers that are available on the market that either don’t have Bluetooth (meaning they emit less radiation), or have a simple way to disable it.
+In this quick guide though, I want to outline the Fitness trackers that are available on the market that either doesn’t have Bluetooth (meaning they emit less radiation) or have a simple way to disable it.

 I’ll also cover what kind of radiation fitness trackers emit, and why you should take it seriously.